x

 The ACC is a division of the Arkansas Department of Corrections that handles adult parole, post-release supervision, and probation supervision along with six residential treatment facilities, which includes the detention center on North College Avenue in Fayetteville.

-Deakins says in his email that while ACC has leased the facility on North College for $1 a year since 2007, "we have reached a point where we are having to make some very difficult decisions."
+Deakins said in his email that while ACC has leased the facility on North College for $1 a year since 2007, "we have reached a point where we are having to make some very difficult decisions."

 In Deakins' letter to ACC, the decision to terminate Washington County's lease with the state came after a "somber consideration" of the county's options.